-While driving through newer developments hunting new construction, having an experienced agent at your side can be the difference between a good home buying experience and a bad one. will help you navigate the myriad of new homes today to make an offer on the one that's a match for your family.
+If you're scoping out newer developments searching new construction, having an experienced Realtor at your side can be the difference between a good home buying experience and a bad one. is here to help you navigate the sea of new homes today to locate one that's a match for your family.

-Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+People that buy new construction in a neighborhood don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if it's a recently completed home, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.